-A group of four people on the move from Pakistan and Afghanistan, between 20 and 26 years old, entered a truck on the 8th March, somewhere near Šid.
+A group of four people on the move from Pakistan and Afghanistan, between 20 and 26 years old, entered a truck on 8th March, somewhere near Šid.
 The respondents spent four days traveling until they arrived in a Slovenian factory somewhere near the Slovenian village Kozina, close to the Italian border.
-Their arrival was on the 11th of March, around 4 pm.
+Their arrival was on 11th March, around 4pm.

 As soon as they were found by the truck driver and the workers of the factory, the police were alerted.
 The respondents said that they perceived immediate hostility towards them by the workers of the factory.

 “They [the factory’s workers] called us Taliban”

 After an uncertain amount of time, allegedly not more than one hour, the police arrived at the spot.
 According to the respondents, five police vehicles arrived in the factory, along with a green van.
 The group members recalled that 10 police officers were present, all of them wearing blue uniforms, described as “normal police uniforms”.

 Once the authorities arrived, the group was immediately ordered to sit down on the ground.
 Reportedly, the officers forced them to obey, by threatening them with two growling dogs.

 After approximately 5 minutes, the Slovenian authorities started striking the respondents for about 10 minutes with kicks and punches in all parts of the body.
 Apparently, all people present on the spot kept standing and looking at the scene.

 Then the group was forced to enter the van.
 Half an hour later the respondents arrived in a spot described as a local police station, where they spent the next two days.

 The respondents could not recall the location of the detention’s place: according to them, it was impossible to check the mobiles and google maps, while they were in the van.
 They also explained that the van was without windows, thus they could not see where they were brought.